 (Or will it be cheaper to wait?)

-We have done some calculations to compare the total lifetime cost of health insurance for people delaying starting health insurance after 35.
+We have done some calculations comparing the total lifetime cost of health insurance for people delaying starting health insurance after 35.

 We based the calculations on an annual policy costing €1000 a year at current prices and we worked out the total lifetime cost of health insurance (based on an average lifespan in Ireland of 81).